-The end of the semester comes flush with a bunch of assessments and exams, and to make matters worse, they’re all due at once.
+The end of each term comes flush with a bunch of assessments and exams, and to make matters worse, they’re all due at once.
 But don’t throw in the towel just yet, there is still time to smash out those final assessments and if the stress is getting to you remember that you have come this far.
 You’ve done weeks of study and work already, and that truly is half the battle.

 Best time management tips from the experts:

 Alison Hillier is the Senior Learning Advisor from the Academic Support team and when it comes to studying and managing university work, she’s an expert.
-Alison says nailing the end of semester rush is all about good, simple time management and a well thought out study timetable.
+Alison says nailing the end of term rush is all about good, simple time management and a well thought out study timetable.

 To create your study timetable sit down with your study materials and look at each assessment and exam, write out how much they weigh, their due dates, amount of time it may take to complete/how much study is needed and begin to plan with all of that in mind.
 Work backwards from the due date and access the resources available to you from the university like the e-consult with Learning Support to finesse your assessment before submitting.

 Once you have your study timetable sorted, create smaller daily goals lists to work through.
 Break down your day into small, manageable chunks.
 “Saying ‘I’ve got three days and I have to write this assignment’ is a huge insurmountable mountain, but four lots of fifty minutes in a day is actually achievable”.
 Think about it in terms of what you can do in a smaller amount of time, and space those chunks of time out over your day.
 Time of day is also very important, “If you know that you can’t do solid work after 4 pm, do some light editing on a prior task and do the heavier study in the mornings.
 If you are a night owl, do the heavy stuff at night.”